 For hardcore golf fans, the drivable par 4 is also a potential antidote to the increasing homogeneity of playing style on the PGA Tour.
 With each passing year, pros who are shorter off the tee have more trouble hanging on, even if they have remarkable skills in other facets of the game.
 The continual lengthening of tour courses has exacerbated this trend.
 On par 4s of 290 to 350 yards, however, power is an advantage but not a prerequisite.
 When designed well, these holes are not just about who can bash the ball the farthest and get the shortest approach.
 Sometimes you don’t want to be within 20 yards of the pin.
 Sometimes you’d rather be 75 yards back, trying to beat the field with your wedge game.

 For PGA Tour officials, as well as for broadcasters, the drivable par 4 may have a different appeal.
-While they too must enjoy the drama of risk-reward decisions, they mainly seem to want the pros pull off spectacular shots.
+While they too probably enjoy the drama of risk-reward decisions, they’re mainly interested in seeing the pros pull off spectacular shots.
 These moments are catnip both for announcers—“That’s why they work out!”—and for social media managers: “Video game stuff from Dustin Johnson.
 376 yards to 4 FEET.”

-But here’s the problem: the campaign for shareable content is not always compatible with the desire for architectural interest and competitive variety.
+But here’s the problem: shareable content is not always compatible with architectural interest and competitive variety.
 That became evident over the past two years as the story of the new 12th hole at TPC Sawgrass unfolded.

 Frankenstein’s Drivable Par 4

-Technically, though, the redesigned 12th hole functioned as a legitimate drivable par 4 during the 2017 Players Championship.
+Technically speaking, though, the redesigned 12th hole did function as a legitimate drivable par 4 during the 2017 Players Championship.
 The pros had to choose between laying up and going for it, and they couldn’t split the difference: the stretch of fairway 240 to 280 yards from the tee was narrow and guarded by mounding on the right and a pond on the left.

 At the same time, the approach wasn’t excessively difficult.
 Those who laid up on the 12th were more or less assured of par and had a decent chance at birdie.
 Those who went for it, on the other hand, faced a large range of expected scores.
 When they held the putting surface, they almost always made birdie; when they ended up in the water, they averaged around 4.5 strokes on the hole.
 Overall, the field favored caution, laying up about two thirds of the time.